-- An employer is required to pay an apprentice for the time spent at TAFE (or other off the job training) as normal working hours.
-An employer is not required to pay TAFE fees on behalf of the apprentice. - If the apprentice is a high school student undertaking a school based apprenticeship they must be paid the relevant hourly rate for the year of their apprenticeship for: - o all hours spent working on the job; plus - o hours spent in off the job training (deemed to be 25% of actual hours worked each week). - Visit the Pay rates for apprentices page for more information
+- An adult apprentice (21 years of age or older) must be paid the minimum pay rate for adult apprentices, or the apprentice pay rate for the relevant year of their apprenticeship, whichever is higher. - An employer is required to pay an apprentice for the time spent at TAFE (or other off the job training) as normal working hours.
+An employer is not required to pay TAFE fees on behalf of the apprentice. - If the apprentice is a high school student undertaking a school based apprenticeship they must be paid the relevant hourly rate for the year of their apprenticeship for: - o all hours spent working on the job; plus - o hours spent in off the job training (deemed to be 25% of actual hours worked each week).